-Figure 4: Enter symbols in the special characters field to customise the character map.
+Figure 4: Enter symbols in the special characters field to customize the character map.
 Enter each symbol one after the other, with no space or comma in between, as above.

-Figure 5: How the character map will appear to the student when symbols have been customised.
+Figure 5: How the character map will appear to the student when symbols have been customized.

 - Placeholder: Text entered in this field will appear as placeholder text in the essay box.
 It will disappear on type Note: this option is not recommended if accessibility is key to your product.
 Placeholder text breaks accessibility as the contrast ratio of the text does not meet standards.

 The insert math toolis enabled by default in Math essay with rich text.
 When selected by the user it will display the math keypad allowing users to input math within the text.
-Following are the settings for how the keypad will appear to the user.
+The followings settings determine how the keypad will appear to the user.